sidonieB/Workflows/Slurm_cheat_sheet.md

 # Slurm tips
 Slurm is a system that manages the jobs submitted by users to a High Performance Computing facility.
-See more explanations [here](https://slurm.schedmd.com/overview.html).
+See more explanations [here](https://help.cropdiversity.ac.uk/slurm-overview.html) and [here](https://slurm.schedmd.com/overview.html).
 There is a lot of information but you will benefit from taking some time to read it.

 ## Interactive mode
 Although most jobs will be run in the background, it can be useful to also use slurm to run short tasks.
 Typically, these are the tasks that you would usually just run on the front node of the HPC, without bothering to submit them as a job.
 However, even small and short tasks can be too much for a front node, especially if many users are using it, and depending on how it is configured.
 So it is good practice to also run these through slurm using the interactive mode, and specifying only a very low amount of memory and cpu (as appropriate for your task).